HazyResearch/meerkat/docs/source/guide/deferred.rst

     import meerkat as mk

-    col = mk.Column([0,1,2])
+    col = mk.column(list(range(10)))
-    col[1]

-...and create a deferred column, ``dcol``, from the original column.
+...and create a deferred column, ``dcol``, based on it:

 .. ipython:: python

     dcol = col.defer(function=lambda x: x + 10)
-    dcol()
+    dcol

+Like other columns, deferred columns can be subselected.

+.. ipython:: python

+    small_dcol = dcol[:5]

+Unlike other columns, deferred columns are **callable**.
+When we call a deferred column, we apply the function to the underlying column.

+.. ipython:: python

+    small_dcol()

-Critically, the function inside a deferred column is only called at the time the column is indexed!
+Critically, the function inside a deferred column is called neither on creation or selection, but only later once the column is called!
 This is very useful for columns with large data types that we don't want to load all into memory at once.
 For example, we could create a :class:`~meerkat.DeferredColumn` that lazily loads images...

 .. ipython:: python
     :verbatim: